mrachuta/qapp/README.md

    - *prod* with *qapp view*, *qapp add*, *qapp change* permissions
 6. In admin panel, create two users and assign them to different groups

-This is sufficient to check app on local environment.
+This is sufficient to test app in local environment.
 If you want to setup application on production environment, uWSGI is recommended.

 ## Usage